 The program provides a solid foundation in the management disciplines essential to innovation, with specific focus on the tools, techniques and skills required to develop and lead product, service and business model innovation.
 The MSIE degree is designed to complement baccalaureate or advanced degrees in business, economics, arts and humanities, engineering or scientific disciplines.

 Catalog page: MS

-Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent, as determined by the dean of graduate studies
+Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent.
+An undergraduate business degree is not required; all undergraduate majors are welcome.